Gone to Seed

 How can I not do the same?

-My Father, the keeper of the times and the seasons,
+My Father, the keeper of times and seasons,

 has called me by name.